 The Designated Safeguarding Lead is Rosie Williamson.
 The school’s safeguarding governor is Louise Field.
 Paul Lufkin, Monika Dennemont and Emily Trimmer are members of the school’s safeguarding team.

 We recognise that safeguarding against radicalisation is no different from safeguarding against any other vulnerability.
 At West Wimbledon Primary School all staff are expected to uphold and promote our British values, including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs.
 More information on anti-radicalisation appears below.

-Our Child Protection and Safeguarding policy can be found here: 2018_Safeguarding Policy
+Our Child Protection and Safeguarding policy can be found here: WPF Child Protection and Safeguarding 2019

 Part One of this document provides a useful summary of the comprehensive document above

-Part One: Keeping Children Safe in Education.
-It is a requirement for all school staff to read this section of the document and one upon which we insist.
+It is a requirement for all school staff to read part one of this document.

 We are vigilant in ensuring that every person who comes in to School, whether it is to teach, to train staff, to work on the building, to clean it, to cook or to visit does so with safety of the children paramount in our thinking.
 Therefore, all visitors – including parents – going beyond the School’s reception have to sign in and have their identities checked and verified.
 For further information, please see our Safeguarding protocol for volunteers and helpers.